grokify/gomysql/README.md

 # GoMySQL

-`mysqlvars` is a simple CLI app to dump the contents of `SHOW VARIABLES` for MySQL.
+GoMySQL is a Go module that includes various helpers for MySQL, including `mysqlvars`, is a simple CLI app to dump the contents of `SHOW VARIABLES` for MySQL.
 It writes to `STDOUT` which can be piped to a file.

 ## CLI Installation and Usage